How to measure Share of Voice? A guide for beginners to Share of Voice

 Secondly, if there are several rival marketing campaigns running at the same time, you can calculate SOV for each.
 This will help you see which campaign was the most successful in reaching the target audience (mind you, all the campaigns are competing for the same target audience) and what made it so successful.
 Awario will also break down what parts of your target audience responded more to which campaigns: you may discover that while your competitor's campaign was more popular with men in England, your campaign got more positive buzz from women in the US and find an explanation and data insights behind this trend.

 So now that we know why we should measure the Share of Voice, let's figure out how to do it.

-Now that we know what is share of voice and why we should measure it, we can go through the stages of calculating your SOV.
-I'll be using Awario for calculations and analyzing social listening data.
+Now that we know what is share of voice and why we should measure it, we can go through the stages of assessing your SOV.
+I'll be using Awario for calculation and analyzing social listening data.
 If you work with a different social listening tool, the workflow should be similar but steps 3 and 4 may differ depending on the analytics your tool provides.

 Step 1.
 Create alerts for your brand and your competitors

-The first step in calculating your SOV is figuring out how often you and your rivals are mentioned online.
+The first step in collecting your Share of Voice is figuring out how often you and your rivals are mentioned online.
 To do that, you need to create social media monitoring alerts for each of the brands on the market.
 I'd also recommend creating an alert with niche-specific keywords and go through these mentions in order to identify some competitors you might have missed.